Table of Contents

 • A reason why you want to work for the specific employer

-According to the Office for National Statistics (ONS), architects in the UK earn an average annual salary of £44,315.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), architects in the UK earn an average annual salary of £44,315.

 You can find information about the gender pay gap for architects on the ONS’ website.